f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 <h4>B.17: Maximum expected FM deviation</h4>

-This is the one side deviation in kHz (&#177;) leading to maximum (100%) deviation.
-You should adjust this value to make the figure on the signal scope fill the entire screen as shown in the screenshots above.
+This is the one side deviation in kHz (&#177;) leading to maximum (100%) deviation at the discriminator output.
+The correct value depends on the maximum deviation imposed by the modulation scheme with some guard margin.
+In practice you should adjust this value to make the figure on the signal scope fill the entire screen as shown in the screenshots above.
 The typical deviations by mode for a unit gain (1.0 at B.18) are:

   - DMR: &#177;5.4k
   - dPMR: &#177;2.7k
   - D-Star: &#177;3.5k
   - YSF: &#177;7.0k
+  - NXDN: &#177;2.7k

 <h4>B.18: Gain after discriminator</h4>